 The 192nd had taken part in maneuvers in Louisana in September 1941.
 After the maneuvers, the battalion was ordered to Camp Polk, Louisiana.
 On the side of a hill, the members of the battalion learned that they were not being released from federal service.
 Instead, they were being sent overseas as part of “Operation PLUM.”
-Within hours, many of the members of the battalion believed they had figured out that PLUM stood for the Philippines, Luzon, Manila.
+Within hours, many of the members of the battalion believed they had figured out that PLUM stood for the Philippines, Luzon, and Manila.
 There is no proof that this was true.
-Men who were married or 29 years old or older, or whose National Guard enlistments were close to their end, had the opportunity to resign from federal service.
-Other men whose enlistments were about to expire were transferred to other units.
+Men who were married with dependents, 29 years old or older, or whose National Guard enlistments were close to their end, had the opportunity to resign from federal service.
 Replacements for the men at Camp Polk came from the 753rd Tank Battalion and possibly the 3rd Armor Division.

 Many of the members of the battalion were given furloughs home so that they could say goodbye to family and friends but had to be back at Camp Polk by the morning of October 14.
 While at home, they found themselves being repeatedly asked where they believed they were being sent.
 A number of local newspapers stated that their destination was the Philippines.
 A large number of the battalion’s new tanks came from the 753rd Tank Battalion and the 3rd Armor Division, while a detachment of men from the battalion acquired other tanks using written orders from the War Department that gave them the authority to take the tanks from other units.
 In some cases, the tanks had just arrived on flat cars and were about to be unloaded from the flat cars when they presented the paperwork taking the tank from the unit.